IanCostello/Info-Bitt-Data-Miner/README.md

 # Info-Bitt-Data-Miner
 Mines Data From InfoBitt
-Very Ineffiecent As Of Now, Will Increase Efficiency Once I have some time.
+As Of Now Not All Data Is Recorded